Keeping Organic Strong: Changes in organic regulations and farming practice

 Structuring your comments on synthetic substances around these points and referencing the specific stipulations in the law will help the members of the NOSB to understand your argument and will make your input more effective.

-View issues that are before the Board at the Spring 2024 meeting!
-(The issues will be posted here shortly)
+View issues that were before the Board at the Fall 2024 meeting

 The organic regulatory process provides numerous opportunities for the public to weigh in on what is allowable in organic production.
 USDA maintains a National List, set by the NOSB, of the synthetic substances that may be used and the non-synthetic substances that may not be used in organic production and handling.
 OFPA and NOP regulations provide for the sunsetting of listed substances every five years and rely on public comment in evaluating their continuing uses.
 Sunset review, the process of reviewing substances on the National List every five years, is mandated by the Organic Foods Production Act.
 To be added to the list of allowed synthetics, it must be shown that the use of such substances – (i) would not be harmful to human health or the environment; (ii) is necessary to the production or handling of the agricultural product because of the unavailability of wholly natural substitute products; and, (iii) is consistent with organic farming and handling.
 The public may also file a petition to amend the National List, either by removing a material currently on the list or adding a new one.
 In both cases, sunset and petition, the NOSB is authorized by OFPA to determine a substance’s status.